clearwater/octopress/content/post/2017-04-29-switecx25-quad-driver-support.markdown

 The SwitecX25 library provides an acceleration/deceleration model, and some higher-level control abstractions.
 Importantly, it is asynchronous.
-The caller sets a desired step position and then calls the update method as frequently as possible and the library step the motor if a step is due.
+The caller sets a desired step position and then calls the update method as frequently as possible and the library steps the motor if a step is due.

 Once concern I have about supporting the quad driver is the being able to service the pin transitions quickly enough.